Conhan93/JustC/bithandling.md

   it can be used to represent LOGIC, which is why it's used for computing. </p>

-talsystem - binära
+Numerical System - Binary
 ---
-logiska operatörer
+Logical Operators/Boolean Operators
 ---